Income Tax on Gold - Investment Types, Rates, Exemptions

 How to Save Taxes on LTCG from Investment in Gold?

 Taxpayers having income from capital gains can save taxes by investing in specified assets as per the exemptions under Capital Gains.
-If a taxpayer has LTCG income from the sale of gold, here are the available options to avail of exemption if he/she fulfills the specified conditions as per the relevant section:
+If a taxpayer has LTCG income from the sale of gold, here are the available options to avail of exemption if they fulfil the specified conditions as per the relevant section:

 FAQs